-Mental illness showed up in me at a young age beginning with O.C.D. and morphing into full blown depression by my teen years.
-Although those things were difficult to deal with as a kid, dealing with having a mentally ill parent was just as difficult, if not more so at times.
+Mental illness showed up in me at a young age, beginning with O.C.D. and morphing into full blown depression by my teen years.
+Although those things were difficult to deal with as a kid, dealing with having a mentally ill parent was just as difficult, if not more.

-Not only have my children been affected negatively, they could possibly have a more difficult time than I had ever endured.
-It’s also possible that it seems more difficult to me because it’s my babies, not me going through it.
+Not only have my children been affected negatively, they could possibly have a more difficult time than I ever endured; or I might think it’s more difficult for them because they’re my babies, and I loathe the idea of causing them pain.
 Emotionally damaging my children is something I absolutely would never consciously do.

 Hopefully I can convince the rest of their family to be supportive of the therapy.
 After all, it is mainly for the children’s benefit.

-Now that my kids are teenagers, they are beginning to feel resentment toward me and what I don’t think they realize, is that I get it!
-My mama was bat shit crazy at times and although she did her best, it wasn’t always easy being her daughter.
+Now that my kids are teenagers, they are beginning to feel resentment toward me and what I don’t think they realize, is I get it!
+My mama was bat-shit crazy at times, and although she did her best, it wasn’t always easy being her daughter.

-My hope is that my kids and I can have open communication about mental illness and how it’s affecting them.
-With love, patience, and an open mind, I’m sure that we will get through life together.
+My hope is that my kids and I can have open communication about mental illness and how it has affected them in the past, and how it’s affecting them now.
+I’m confident with love, patience, and an open mind, we will get through life together.